Uhini0201/Google-Interview-Questions/README.md

 # Google-Interview-Questions
-Its just a practice in an interview friendly environment that google uses
+Its just a practice to get accustomed to the interview platform that google uses.